Susan Dimock

-Susan Dimock (April 24, 1847 – May 7, 1875) was an American physician who earned her medical degree from the University of Zurich in 1871 and was subsequently appointed resident physician of the New England Hospital for Women and Children in 1872.
+Susan Dimock (April 24, 1847 – May 7, 1875) was an American medical doctor who earned her medical degree from the University of Zurich in 1871 and was subsequently appointed resident physician of the New England Hospital for Women and Children in 1872.
 The hospital, now known as the Dimock Community Health Center, was renamed in her honor after her death in the shipwreck of the SS Schiller in 1875.

 Dimock is also remembered for becoming the first woman member of the North Carolina Medical Society.

 Early life and education

 Susan Dimock was born on April 24, 1847 in Washington, North Carolina, the daughter of Henry Dimock and Mary Malvina Dimock (née Owens).
 She was a descendent of Thomas Dimock, who emigrated from England to Dorchester, Massachusetts in 1637 and later resettled in Barnstable, Massachusetts.
 Susan Dimock was a distant cousin of Ira Dimock (1827–1917), a silk manufacturer, and was also related to Henry F. Dimock, a New York City attorney associated with the Whitney family.
 Dimock's father, who was a native of Limington, Maine, was appointed headmaster of Roxbury High School in 1831, and was entirely self-educated.
 Later, he moved to North Carolina, where he taught school, studied law, was admitted to the bar association, and served as editor of the North State Whig.
 Dimock's mother was also a schoolteacher and supplemented their income by managing a hotel.

 After her father died in 1863, Susan Dimock was homeschooled by her mother.
-At the close of the American Civil War, she moved with her mother to Sterling, Massachusetts, where she attended a girls' school and undertook an ambitious reading of every medical textbook she could borrow.
+At the close of the American Civil War, she moved with her mother to Sterling, Massachusetts, to be closer to relatives.
+There, she attended a girls' school, before relocating to Hopkinton, where Dimock undertook an ambitious reading of medical texts provided by a female doctor through Elizabeth "Bessie" Greene, the daughter of Boston reformer and anarchist William Batchelder Greene.
 In the fall of 1865, she taught school at Hopkinton, Massachusetts.

 On January 10, 1866, Dimock entered the New England Hospital for Women and Children, where she began to learn medicine by close observation in the wards and dispensary.
 She was also permitted to attend clinical rounds at Massachusetts General Hospital, and those of the Eye and Ear Infirmary.